Tokarzewski/pyduct/README.md

 Work in progress python library for ductwork calculations.

-### What is the software application or feature?
+### What this can do?

-duct and duct fittings library
-ductwork sizing
+1. ductwork sizing
-pressure drop calculations
+2. pressure drop calculations

+## What are the future features?

+3. duct and duct fittings library
-acoustic calculations
+4. acoustic calculations

 ### Who's it intender for?